karakalo/lumen/doc/narrative-lumen.markdown

 corner is at `X`, `Y`.
 For a `Resized` event, they tell you the width and height the window now has after resizing.

+For `Exposed` events, a `Count` field is also included.
+Because the exposure might involve several separate rectangular areas, like if you bring the window out from underneath several other overlapping windows, you might get several `Exposed` events in a row, each describing a different newly-exposed rectangle.
+The `Count` field tell how many more are coming up after this one, and will be nonzero except for the very last of these.
+To quote the X man page, "Simple applications that do not want to optimize redisplay by distinguishing between subareas of its window can just ignore all ... events with nonzero counts and perform full redisplays on events with zero counts."
+It also says that "if `Count` is nonzero, at least that number ... (and possibly more) follow".
+So don't use it as a loop counter, for example.
+It's more of a rough guide.

 ## Event Handling Routines

 These routines allow your app to receive input events, and pass them to your